-In case of activation of hedged share classes (see share classes tables below), TRS may be used for currency hedging at share class level on a continuous basis.
+In case of activation of hedged share classes, TRS and / or foreign exchange contracts may be used for currency hedging at share class level on a continuous basis.

 The sub-fund may hold ancillary liquid assets within the limits and conditions described in Book I, Appendix 1 - Eligible Assets, point 7.